 The internal audit function of the Group is outsourced to an independent consulting firm, namely Galton Advisory PLT.
-The internal audit function is led by Low Chiun Yik, an Executive Partner of the consulting firm, who holds a Master's Degree in Accountancy and Finance.
+The internal audit function is led by Low Chiun Yik, an Executive Partner of the consulting firm, who holds a Master Degree in Accountancy and Finance.
 Mr. Low has been specialising in the field of internal audit and risk management since 2010.
 He is also an Independent Director of a public listed company, where he sits on the Risk Management and Remuneration Committee.
-Mr. Low is supported by a team that comprises Certified Internal Auditors with the Institute of Internal Auditor Inc.
+Mr. Low is supported by a team which includes a Certified Internal Auditor with the Institute of Internal Auditor Inc.